Scout

 Session Model

-For each Codex-backed relay agent:
+For each Codex-backed Scout agent:

 1. Start or reuse one codex app-server child process.